 History.com adds “Groundhog Day has its roots in the ancient Christian tradition of Candlemas Day, when clergy would bless and distribute candles needed for winter.
 The candles represented how long and cold the winter would be.
 Germans expanded on this concept by selecting an animal–the hedgehog–as a means of predicting weather.
 Once they came to America, German settlers in Pennsylvania continued the tradition, although they switched from hedgehogs to groundhogs, which were plentiful in the Keystone State.”
 The first Groundhog Day in the US was in 1887.

-Groundhogs are not at all related to hogs, so their compound name is only partially accurate: they indeed live close to the ground.
+Groundhogs are not at all related to hogs, so their compound name is only partially accurate because they do live close to the ground.
 The other common name for the marmots is equally confusing.
 Woodchucks do not chuck or throw around wood, despite the popular tongue twister that queries how much they would if they could.
 As burrowing rodents, they don’t have much to do with wood or trees at all.
 In fact, the name woodchuck is an anglicized loanword from the Algonquian word wuchak, which is a Native American language.

 And, the name Punxsutawney apparently derives from a Native American name as well.
 In Unami (a Lenape language), Punkwsutènay translates to “town of the sandflies” or “town of the mosquitoes.”
 You have to admit, “Groundhog Day” is a better way for the local chamber of commerce to market the town instead of “Mosquito Capitol of Pennsylvania.”

 How often does Phil predict the weather correctly?